 In the Census of 1901 for Edwinstowe Hall, Major Lombe was not listed, but Mrs. Julia Charlotte Alexander aged 74 years, Aurea’s widowed mother-in-law, had joined the family.
 She died in 1903, leaving a fortune of more than £58,000 to Aurea!
 Although she is buried in Kent, there is a memorial tablet to Julia Charlotte Alexander in the Lady Chapel beside the window commemorating her son.

-Postscript –In the 1990’s, our Vicar suggested that the Alexander family in Kent might be connected to Mrs. C. F. Alexander, the writer of famous hymns such as All Things Bright and Beautiful and There is a Green Hill.
+Postscript –In the 1990’s, our Vicar suggested that the Alexander family in Kent might be connected to Mrs. C. F. Alexander, the writer of famous hymns such as All Things Bright and Beautiful, Once in Royal David’s City and There is a Green Hill.
 We established that her husband William, Bishop of Derry, was a cousin of James Fane Alexander of Edwinstowe House.